-i.
+15.4.1.
 Academic Probation and Dismissal Appeal Process

-A student may appeal any action concerning academic probation or dismissal by petitioning through their school within 10 business days, using the College of Global Futures Grade ii.
-Dismissal Appeal Process - School Level:

-Appeal and Academic Grievance Form.
+A student may appeal any action concerning academic probation or dismissal by petitioning through their school within 10 business days, using the College of Global Futures Grade Appeal and Academic Grievance Form.